 If the air conditioning does not get as cold as before, have your dealer check the system.
 Recharge the system with Refrigerant HFC-134a (R-134a).
-(See Specifications on page 247.)
+(See Specifications on page 253.)

-Whenever you have the air conditioning system serviced, make sure the service facility uses a ref rigerant recycling system.
-This system captures the ref rigerant for reuse.
+Whenever you have the air conditioning system serviced, make sure the service facility uses a refrigerant recycling system.
+This system captures the refrigerant for reuse.
 Releasing refrigerant into the atmosphere can damage the environment.

-The air conditioning filter removes pollen and dust from outside air the heating and cooling system brings into the interior.
-It should be replaced according to the lime and distance recommendations in the maintenance schedule.
+The dust and pollen filter removes pollen and dust from the outside air, The heating and cooling system brings air into the interior.
+It should be replaced according to the time and distance recommendations in the maintenance schedule.

 This filter should be replaced every 30,000 miles (48,000 km) under normal conditions.
 It should be replaced every 15,000 miles (24,000 km) if you drive primarily in urban areas that have high concentrations of soot in the air from industry and diesel-powered vehicles.
 Replace it more often if air flow from the climate control system becomes less than usual.
-Have the air conditioning filter replaced by your Honda dealer.
+Have the dust and pollen filter replaced by your Honda dealer.